TWA Flight 841 (1979): Investigation

 The flight crew testified that they had not engaged the flaps and instead suggested that the actuator to the No. 7 slat had failed, causing its inadvertent deployment.
 The NTSB concluded that "if the flight crew's recollections are accurate," the slat extension must have been caused by a mechanical failure or defect but ultimately rejected this as improbable and attributed the extension of the flaps to the deliberate actions of the crew.
 The crew maintained that such failures had happened on other 727s prior and subsequent to this incident.
 The NTSB report noted seven separate cases involving a single leading edge slat extension and separation were reported between 1970 and 1973, but none of these reports indicated whether or not the slat extension was due to flight crew involvement.
 Records after 1974 did include two report slat extensions between 1974 and towards the end of the NTSB's investigation in 1981, one of which was inadvertently caused by the flight crew.
-However, in none of these previous cases did the flights experience significant problems.
+Nonetheless, in none of these previous cases did the flights experience significant problems.

 Gibson and the Air Line Pilots Association (ALPA) appealed against the NTSB's findings, first to the NTSB itself in 1983, 1990, 1991, 1992, and 1995 and then to the U.S. Ninth Circuit Court of Appeals.
 Both petitions were rejected: the former for lack of new evidence, and the latter for lack of jurisdiction due to the NTSB's "unreviewable discretion".

 Cockpit voice recorder

 The aircraft was equipped with a Fairchild Industries Model A-100 cockpit voice recorder (CVR).
-However, 21 minutes of the 30-minute tape were blank.
+21 minutes of the 30-minute tape were blank.
 Tests of the CVR in the aircraft revealed no discrepancies in the CVR's electrical and recording systems.
 The CVR tape can be erased by means of the bulk-erase feature on the CVR control panel in the cockpit.
 This feature can be activated only after the aircraft is on the ground with the engines turned off and its parking brake engaged.
-In a deposition taken by the Safety Board, the captain stated that he usually activates the bulk-erase feature on the CVR at the conclusion of each flight to preclude inappropriate use of recorded conversations.
-However, in this instance, he and the other two pilots did not recall having done so.
+In a deposition taken by the Safety Board, the captain stated that he usually activated the bulk-erase feature on the CVR at the conclusion of each flight to preclude inappropriate use of recorded conversations.
+In this instance, however, he and the other two pilots did not recall having done so.